cxxiii/button-component/README.md

-A simple reusable Button component for React
+A simple Button component for React

 ## Properties